yarmand/epyce/README.md

 Epyce
 =====

+** Project Discontinued **
+I top this project because I changed my way of working with RAils assets pipeline.
+A new project will comes later.
+In the meantime you ca have a look of this post : [Javascript initializers to your views with Rails 3.1 and CoffeeScript](http://blog.harakys.fr/javascript-initializers-to-your-views-with-rails-3-1-and-coffeescript-2/)

 **WARNING:**
 HTML5S project is dead and will be replaced by [https://github.com/damln/Epycea](epycea), adding dynamic behaviors and valuable sass mixins.
 Future release of **epyce** (0.9.0) will include these changes and will deprecate code in epyce.css (reset.css, screen.css and obile.css)